conwayjw97/Image-Colourisation-with-Deep-Learning/data/readme.md

 #### models/

+Contains the architecture and weights of the trained models that were used for the evaluations shown on the report.
+You can check manual.md within the src/ folder to learn how to load these models into the notebooks yourself.

 #### datasets/

+Contains the ShapeSet, Face images, and Imagenette datasets.
+Cifar-10 is not included here, as it is downloaded inside the notebooks through the use of dedicated Tensorflow function calls.

 * If you involved human subjects in any form, you will require ethical permission.
     * Keep records of all items related to ethics in `data/ethics`.
 There are templates for scripts, guidance provided.